 Limitations of Excel for finance

-Despite its popularity and numerous upgrades over the years, Excel is still rooted in the last century.
+Despite its popularity among CPAs and numerous upgrades over the years, Excel is still rooted in the last century.
 It lacks some useful features that ease the load for accountants and payroll specialists.
 Collaboration is one such area.
 While the cloud-based Excel web app does allow multiple people to work on one spreadsheet simultaneously, it’s a bit clunky to use.
 The web version also doesn't have all the advanced features of the desktop version.

 Even though competitor Sheets doesn't have all those advanced features either, the Google tool does have a nifty chat window and a robust comment feature.
 For truly seamless real-time collaboration on basic spreadsheets, especially with remote colleagues, Google Sheets is the clear winner.

 Scalability is another issue for Excel, which is why the larger a company is, the more likely it is to use a budgeting and planning tool like Oracle Hyperion or SAP Business Planning and Consolidation (BPC).
 Although Excel’s capacity to handle large data sets has improved notably in the last few years, massive Excel files still severely drag down most computers.

 Excel is good for basic graphing but isn’t quite robust enough to customize and combine diverse data sets and graphs.
 For payroll professionals and accountants who frequently create complex charts and graphs, using Excel alone could mean wasted time.
 Better options for such power users are Google Sheets, Zoho Sheet, Numbers (Apple) and Corel Quattro Pro.

 Long live the spreadsheets king?

 Excel has aged fairly well, unlike other similar software that arrived on the scene during the 1970s and ’80s.
 (Does anyone remember VisiCalc and Lotus 1-2-3?)
 For about 30 years, the granddaddy of spreadsheet programs has helped countless businesses keep track of payroll, inventory, budgets, expense reports, cash flow and accounts receivable/accounts payable.

 Excel has its limitations, but the multinational tech giant behind its development has the resources and resolve to keep it relevant and indispensable.
 That means this application is likely to remain the primary tool for payroll and accounting departments for many years to come.